 Bobby Moore grew up in rural Northwest Georgia surrounded by country, bluegrass, and gospel music.
 Like a backslidden Baptist, he distanced himself from his upbringing for the longest time, turning his attention to underground rock ‘n’ roll.
 Moore first rediscovered his musical roots as a public history graduate student (University of West Georgia, 2011).
 As an intern with the Georgia Humanities Council, he helped plan a Georgia tour of the Smithsonian’s travelling New Harmonies exhibit.
 He’s since become an Atlanta-based freelance writer and dreams of working in Nashville as a public historian.

-Top 5 Ralph Stanley Songs
+Top 5 Jimmie Rodgers Songs

 Few things are certain in the history of country music, unless you’re talking about the early influence of Jimmie Rodgers.

 From the late 1920s to the early 1970s, Wills and his band the Texas Playboys blended western music with jazz and Big Band instrumentation.